-

 If you have hepatitis, taking and subsequently stopping PrEP can lead to a flare up of liver inflammation and your hepatitis getting worse.
 It can also affect any future hepatitis treatment you receive and make it harder to treat your condition.

-As with all medicines, emtricitabine/tenofovir can have side effects.
+As with all medications, emtricitabine/tenofovir can have side effects.
 These usually go away within a few weeks.
 Most people don’t experience any side effects.

 Common side effects of emtricitabine/tenofovir include: